SDCFans - The Unofficial Fan Site For Silver Dollar City

 Post by: jericho on April 30, 2025, 08:43:41 AM

-Quote from: shavethewhales on Today at 08:37:00 AMWhoa, that's a lot more than what I was expecting.
+Quote from: shavethewhales on April 30, 2025, 08:37:00 AMWhoa, that's a lot more than what I was expecting.
 I'm trying to process this.
 So we're getting a new land, new updates throughout the park, and a massive new coaster with indoor/outdoor sections?
 So like an improved Big Bear (or what Big Bear was supposed to be)?
 That's incredible.

 That's what I'm seeing.
 And with Terry Wayne Sanders wearing aviator gear, Im hoping for a flying coaster.
 The only negative thing I'll say is the ride name is too close to Fire In the Hole.